 - What type of society should we have?

 - What is democracy?

 - Parliament and Political Parties

-- Politicians and Positions of Power
+- Voting and Elections

 - Who makes laws?

-- Criminal laws such as murder
+- Criminal Justice System

 - The Victorian Court Hierarchy

 - Civil Law: Defamation and Negligence

 - Class exercises

 - Topic tests

+- Class excursions to Parliament and the Magistrates Court

 - Unit examination